General Program Information

-The Department of Children and Families, ACCESS Florida Program has several programs that can help Florida families.
+The Department of Children and Families, Economic Self Sufficiency Program has several programs that can help Florida families.
 They include, Food Assistance, Temporary Cash Assistance, Medicaid and Refugee Assistance.

 Each of these programs has its own eligibility rules, but you may apply for any (or all) of these programs at one time using the same application.

 Families that need help with their food, financial or medical needs may apply for assistance: